Public Interest Disclosure Act 1998: Assessment and impact

 Terry Corbin, writing in the Criminal Law and Justice Weekly, notes that the result of the Act has been that many more employers have developed internal processes for reporting issues, partially because desire to fix problems before they become publicly reported and partially because if employees choose not to use those processes and instead act under the 1998 Act, there is a greater chance that the employer can depict their behaviour as "unreasonable".
 However, a survey done by Public Concern At Work showed that in 2010, only 38 percent of those surveyed worked for companies with whistleblowing policies in place, and only 23 percent knew that legal protection for whistleblowers existed.
 The number of cases brought by whistleblowers to employment tribunals has increased more than tenfold, from 157 in 1999/2000 to 1,761 in 2008/9.

 David Lewis, writing in the Industrial Law Journal, highlights what he perceives as weaknesses in the legislation.
 Firstly, it does not force employers to make a policy relating to disclosures.
 Secondly, it does not prevent employers from "blacklisting" and refusing to hire those who are known within the industry to have made disclosures in previous jobs.
-The complexity of the law was also criticised, as was the fact that if such a disclosure turns out to be incorrect, the employee may be sued for libel by his employer.
+The complexity of the law was also criticised, as if such a disclosure turns out to be incorrect, the employee may be sued for libel by his employer.
 Volunteers and self-employed people are not covered, and the same goes for those who, in disclosing the information, commit a criminal offence.
 Also, the law does not make any provision for psychological harm caused by whistleblowing, which research shows is common.